fbpx

 As well as asking questions, you must keep a diary of what you see — and most importantly, reflect on everything.

-If you’ve completed a hospital placement, you can write about the experience in your Personal Statement and discuss it at interview.
+If you’ve completed a hospital placement, you can write about the experience in your personal statement and discuss it at interview.
 But don’t just give a list of what you did and when.
 Think about what you observed, who was involved, and what qualities (e.g. teamwork) were on display.
 Extrapolate wider learning points from individual cases.

 Also, make sure you are familiar with the key points from a document called Tomorrow’s Doctors, created by the General Medical Council.
 This highlights the skills needed to make a good Doctor.

-Hospital Placement Alternatives
+Hospital Work Experience Alternatives

-Aside from hospital placements, there are other work experience opportunities that will help you to enhance your Medicine application.
+Aside from hospital placements, there are other hospital work experience opportunities that will help you to enhance your Medicine application.
 You could look into:

 Loading